mlip-cmu/s2023/lectures/22_security/security.md

 ## Attacker Goal

 What is the attacker trying to achieve?
-* Typically, undermine one or more security requirements
+* Typically, undermine security requirements (recall C.I.A)

 Example: College admission
-* Access other applicants info without being authorized
+* Access other applicants info without being authorized (C)
-  * Modify application status to “accepted”
+* Modify application status to “accepted” (I)
-  * Modify admissions model to reject certain applications
+* Modify admissions model to reject certain applications (I)
-  * Cause website shutdown to sabotage other applicants
+* Cause website shutdown to sabotage other applicants (A)

 ----
 ## Attacker Capability